nrkno/core-docs/lib/readme.md

 ## React

-You can also use React and to render demos out of the box.
+You can also use React to render demos out of the box.

 <script src="https://static.nrk.no/core-components/latest/core-toggle/core-toggle.jsx.js"></script>
 ```html